 Some important considerations about cough medicines are:

-- Where children are under six years old.
+- When they are for children under 6 years old.

-For children under six years of age, only give them simple preparations such as glycerin, honey, and lemon.
-Do not give children who are younger than six years old cough medicines with any of the active ingredients listed above (antitussives, expectorants, antihistamines, or decongestants).
-This is because the risk of a young child having a side-effect to one these preparations is greater than the benefit of the medicine.
+For children under 6 years of age, only give them simple preparations such as glycerin, honey, and lemon.
+Do not give children who are younger than 6 years old cough medicines with any of the active ingredients listed above (antitussives, expectorants, antihistamines, or decongestants).
+This is because the risk of a young child having a side-effect to one these preparations is greater than any possible benefit of the medicine.

 Taking other medicines